 The Sahara desert is the largest of the African deserts and spans across 12 countries, including Morocco.
 If you ever get a chance to visit this magical country, a Sahara desert tour should be on the top of your list.
-There are lots of amazing places to visit in Morocco but for many people a trip to the Sahara desert ends up being the absolute highlight of their holiday.
+There are lots of amazing places to visit in Morocco but for many visitors a trip to the Sahara desert ends up being the absolute highlight of their holiday.

 When it comes to choosing a desert tour in Morocco, there’s an overwhelming amount of options out there.
 The tours differ in terms of price, length, comfort, size of the group, and starting and ending points.
 After careful consideration, we opted for a 3-day Sahara tour from Fes to Marrakech organized by Morocco Fabulous Travel.